-- 2.1 It is recommended that Members approve the Corporate Risk Register for 2020. - 2.2 In doing so, Members are asked to: - agree that the relevant risks have been identified; - agree that the significance of each risk is appropriate to the current nature of the risk; - agree that the total profile of Corporate Risk can be borne by the Council at this time in relation to the Council's appetite1 for risk; - recognise that, although Corporate Risks require close monitoring and scrutiny throughout 2019-20, many are in fact long term risks for the Council that are likely to be a feature of the Risk Register over a number of years; and, - note that the Council Management Team will review all risks in the Corporate Risk Register on a regular basis.
+- 2.1 It is recommended that the Audit and Governance Committee notes the Corporate Risk Register and in doing so, is asked to note that: - the relevant risks have been identified and that the significance of each risk is appropriate to the current nature of the risk. - the total profile of the Corporate risk can be borne by the Council at this time in relation to the Council's appetite for risk. - although the risks presented are those requiring close monitoring and scrutiny over the next year, many are in fact longer term risks for Corporate and are likely to be a feature of the risk register over a number of years. - note that the Council Management Team will review all risks in the Corporate Risk Register on a regular basis.